|

 Word Alive Christian Drama Ministries We're Passionate About Drama Ministry

-Reaching thousands of churches nationwide
+Reaching thousands of churches worldwide

-Full and Medium Length Scripts
+On This Page: 10 Full Length Scripts 4 Medium Length Scripts

 To see video samples of CODE Conference Workshops and other drama DVDs, go to the DVDs, Dramas, Easter, Christmas pages and scroll down.
 More will be added.
+Full to Medium Length Dramas Easter, Christmas, Vacation Bible School and various times of the year.

 The Secret of Giving and Receiving the Miraculous © Copyright 2008 Howi C. Tiller The Opening of the Hand is a full length play that explores the principles and revelation of giving and receiving.
 It also speaks to the pride of life that often times keeps us from receiving God’s blessings and promises.
 The opening of the hand is what can open the windows of heaven’s healing, restoration and guidance.
 To be helped, one must open their hand and yet to be the help, one must also open your hand.
 In this play Howi uses the non-fictional characters of the Bible with ones that could have lived then and demonstrates to us the power of opening the hand.
 God opens his hands to us if we open our hands to him.
 This theme creatively weaves its way through the characters in the story to share the wonderful gifts God gives to us when he opens his hands.
 The conflict in the play is between the characters of Peter and Jerome.
 Peter is the Peter of the Bible.
 Howi has created Jerome to be the man born crippled and ends up the man who is healed in the book of Acts.
 They are both from families who made their living by fishing.
 Jerome despises Peter as he thinks him to be a loud mouth fool and speaking before he thinks.
 The play starts as Peter and Andrew are just coming in from the lake with a catch of fish that was the result of Jesus telling them to cast the nets on the right side.
 From then on, the jealousy and pride of Jerome encourages him to hate Peter even more.
 They intertwine as the play unfolds and the conflict between the character of Jerome and Peter is resolved in the last scene through the scriptural writing of the book of Acts as Jerome ends up being the lame man who asks for alms at the gate just outside of the temple and Peter says, silver and gold have I none, but such as I have, give I thee, in the name of Jesus…rise up and walk.
 There are many intense moments of rage, action and even comedy.

-Great for Easter as well as any time of the year!
-Cast: 4 M Each actor plays 4 different character
+All Aboard !
 All Aboard!
 (The Last Trip to Faithful) © Copyright 2008 Howi C Tiller This play is about the last trip to Heaven or Faithful.
 The scene is a train station or depot.
 Many people have made the trip, but this trip is the last one.
 The conductor who is a type of the Church is speaking about the past passengers and who the first passengers were.
 Many years have come and gone and the last trip has finally arrived.
 As the play opens the conductor enters and walks down the board walk and looks at his watch from time to time.
 He acts excited and a little melancholy at the same time.
 This is the last trip that the train called, “Wonderful”, is going to make to the city called Faithful.
 The sketch has a very moving ending as a long lost loved one comes home just as the train enters the station.
 Perfect as a complete sermon or as a father/son or mother/daughter event This can be an era or period piece.
 It might be interesting to portray the scene as happening in the early 1900’s.
 It can be anytime…you decide.
 Have fun with it.
 Cast: 2 M Conductor – Older 40’s or 50’s Son – 20’s Or the script can be done by female actors as well.
 The message doesn’t change.
 2 F Conductor – Older 40’s or 50’s Daughter – 20’s

 Time!...when the ticking is done A Theatrical Blast An inspirational look at the rapture through a wonderful mix of mime, percussion (but you don't have to be a drummer), dowel rod, poetry, reader's theater, comedy, and black light.
 Your actors are going to love the action in this play.
-It is a theatrical blast of tics and tocs that keeps the audience on the edge of their seat.
+It is a theatrical blast of none stop tics and tocs that keeps the audience on the edge of their seat.
 Great for any atmosphere...Sunday night or dinner drama and every venue in between.
 Cast of 4 male or female

 There is also a PDF file that we send to you in an email attachment that goes with this script.
 The PDF file is the reader's theater score for the second scene.